wagnerjfr/springboot-crypto-kafka-docker/README.md

 # springboot-crypto-kafka-docker

-This project, in order to deploy Confluent Kafka in the machine, starts 4 Docker containers (ZooKeeper, Kafka, Kafka-REST-Proxy and Kafka-Topics-UI).
+In order to deploy Confluent Kafka in the machine, this project starts 4 Docker containers (ZooKeeper, Kafka, Kafka-REST-Proxy and Kafka-Topics-UI).
 It also starts 3 other containers (1 Producer and 2 Consumers) to emulate message publish/consume using crypto currencies JSON data.
 The Producer and Consumers images were developed using SpringBoot and the containers are later started using Docker-Compose.
 The project uses Bitcoin, Litecoin, and other currency JSON data from Bitstamp API.

 ## Steps